Translate

 220/30-QK Mirage F1CT EC01.
 030 'Normandie Niémen' special marks.

-It was retired to the Chateaudun storage facility before being transferred to active service in Excenevex.
+Status: It was retired to the Châteaudun storage facility before being transferred to active service in Excenevex.

 22/5-ND Mirage 2000C EC01.
 005 'Vendee' special marks.

-This aircraft was sold to the Brazilian Air Force as 4945.
+Status: This aircraft was sold to the Brazilian Air Force as 4945.

 89/AZ N.262D 00.
 065 'GAEL' arrived from Villacoublay.
-It was withdrawn from use in 2004, and today, it can be seen in the Châteaudun Museum.
+It was withdrawn from use in 2004.
+And today, it can be seen in the Châteaudun Museum.

 15/315UN TB-30 Epsilon from the home team at Château-Bernard EPAA00.
 315.

-This aircraft is in storage.
+Status: This aircraft is in storage.

 45/315VR TB-30 Epsilon.

-Wfu.
+Status: Wfu.

-This aircraft is today stored at Alenco/Valframbert.
+Status: This aircraft is today stored at Alenco/Valframbert.

 MT-13 CM170 11sm BAF.